temirrr/Pinger/README.md

 - -6 Set the IP version to IPv6.
 NOTE: You do not need to set this option, if you provide literal IPv6 address.
 NOTE: As I only have Link-Local IPv6 address, I had hard times getting a public one.
 So even though I implemented IPv6 functionality, I couldn't test it.
 Thus, it may not work.

+## Technical details
+- This app uses privileged sockets for simplicity, thus the use of `sudo` is needed.
+- The pinger is based on *stop-and-wait* principle.
+This means, we send the ICMP echo request and then wait for echo reply before sending another message.
+This approach helps to simply reason about the behaviour and adds possibility of representing the pinger as the state machine.